GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Abstract

 \section{Abstract}

-Handwritten Mathematical Expression Recognition (HMER) requires reasoning over diverse symbols and 2D structural layouts, yet autoregressive models struggle with exposure bias and syntactic inconsistency.
-We present a discrete diffusion framework that reformulates HMER as iterative symbolic refinement instead of sequential generation.
-Through multi-step remasking, the proposal progressively refines both symbols and structural relations, removing causal dependencies and improving structural consistency.
-A symbol-aware tokenization and Random-Masking Mutual Learning further enhance syntactic alignment and robustness to handwriting diversity.
-On the MathWriting benchmark, the proposal achieves 5.56\% CER and 60.42\% EM, outperforming strong Transformer and commercial baselines.
-Consistent gains on CROHME 2014--2023 demonstrate that discrete diffusion provides a new paradigm for structure-aware visual recognition beyond generative modeling.
+Handwritten mathematical expression recognition (HMER) requires reasoning over diverse symbols and structures, yet autoregressive models struggle with exposure bias and syntax inconsistency.
+We present GryphOne, a discrete diffusion framework which reformulates HMER as iterative symbolic refinement instead of sequential generation.
+GryphOne progressively refines symbols and relations, removing autoregression and improving consistency.
+Symbol-aware tokenization and random-masking mutual learning further enhance robustness to handwriting diversity.
+On the MathWriting benchmark, GryphOne achieves 5.51\% CER and 59.9\% EM (ExpRate), outperforming all reimplemented models in the matched setting as well as the commercial HMER system.
+Held-out evaluation on CROHME 2014--2023 further shows strong cross-dataset generalization. \keywords{OCR \and Handwritten \and Math \and Masked Diffusion Model}